A version of this article appeared in the Winter 2021 issue of strategy+business.

 High-tech entrepreneurs have started to bring farming closer to where the food will be eaten.
 Urban vertical farms, popular in Japan and spreading elsewhere, are unusually efficient.
 In this setup, the traditional field is chopped up and assembled in indoor stacks.
 A modern vertical farm may run to 12 or 13 stories high, each with a floor area of a few dozen square meters.
 This method increases the productivity of each square meter of “farmland”: when built vertically, 40 square meters of growing area can concertina to nearly ten times that.
 Using AI systems to control lighting, water, and heat drives even more efficiencies.
 Computer-controlled intensive farms do not require pesticides or other chemicals.
 Some require substantially less water than traditional farms.
 Soil is eliminated in favor of hydroponics (in which the roots dangle in water) or aeroponics (in which a nutrient-dense solution is misted onto the roots).
 Rather than using ordinary greenhouse lights, with their wide spectrum of colors, some vertical farms’ lights shine only the precise wavelengths to which the vegetables respond.
 Not even a photon of light is wasted.
 The farms’ energy costs decline, and by using renewable energy (often supplied via solar panels on the roof of the building), their carbon footprint drops even further.
 Provided one has the resources to invest in the technology, these farms can be built more or less anywhere.

 Historically, food needed to be transported from rural farms to urban centers.
-But the new technology of urban farming means this need not be the case.
+But the new technology of urban farming means this does not have to be the case.
 With their smaller footprints, farms can be closer to the mouths they feed—sometimes even in the city they serve.
-Montreal’s 15,000-square-meter (160,000-square-foot) Lufa Farms greenhouse, the world’s largest, sits directly on top of a distribution warehouse.
-A tennis court is less than 300 square meters (3,000 square feet); Lufa would easily fit 50 of those.
+Montreal’s 15,000-square-meter Lufa Farms greenhouse, the world’s largest, sits directly on top of a distribution warehouse.
+A tennis court is less than 300 square meters; Lufa would easily fit 50 of those.
 The proximity of Lufa to its consumers allows for fresher produce, cultivated for nutrition.
 And many urban farms are following this template: built close to the retailer, so that the tomato practically rolls from its vine into your shopping bag.

 The energy trade